salwil/python-stubbing/README.md

 ## Stubs
 * Mechanism for injecting data directly into the class .
 * Usually created using a mocking framework.
-* Does not provide validation of how the class uses the depandancy.
+* Does not provide validation of how the class uses the dependency.
-* Used when data is required by the class but the process used to obtain it isn't relevent to what's being tested.
+* Used when data is required by the class but the process used to obtain it isn't relevant to what's being tested.

 ## Mocks